 26 bones, 33 joints, and over one hundred small muscles and tendons; and that’s just one of them.
 The human foot is one of the more intricate and fascinating parts of the human body.
 Our feet act as the sole connection from our bodies to the earth below.
 We rely heavily on our feet to guide us through our day and allow us to participate in all the activities we enjoy.

 The foot is almost always active.
 Every time we contact the ground, our feet need to respond to our environment.
 So why should we care about our feet if we’re not experiencing any pain or discomfort?

-You’re out running on your favorite trail, on a warm day with the sun shining, birds chirping, a light breeze, and the smell of summer in the air.
-So far, everything about your run is perfect.
+You’re out running on your favorite trail, and so far, everything about your run is perfect.
 But then, you feel an unusual burn in your heel.
 Or a discomforting pull of your hamstrings just behind your knee.
 You might even misstep and roll an ankle.
 Running, like any other sport, has its fair share of injuries associated with it.